CMU-18739L-S15/18739L-s15-coursedocs/README.md

 As an example of a steller, independently-motivated project, look no further than [Qira](https://github.com/BinaryAnalysisPlatform/qira).

+### Final Report and Grading

+Students will prepare a 7 minute presentation covering their project.
+The presentation should include the following parts:
+  * An overview of the problem domain.
+  * Several example CTF problems that are in scope for the research.
+  * Existing research, and how it applies to the CTF problems.
+  * The delta.
+This is what you did.
+  * A demo.
+Show off your code working on one of the problems.

+The project will be graded as follows:
+  * 5% of the project grade will be whether you conveyed all the material within 7 minutes in your presentation.
+1% will be deducted per extra minute.
+(Experience shows we need incentive to make sure this part runs efficiently.)
+  * 30% on the report.
+  * 30% on examples showing your research tool works.
+This is intended to demonstrate the technical merit of the work: if you can show a reduced time to exploit several CTF problems, or show enough promise that this would be the case, then you will receive full points.
+  * 20% on compilable code checked into your class git repo.
+  * 15% on code quality (e.g., does pylint complain a lot?
+Do you have a function that takes 13 parameters?
+How well does your code document your assumptions and enforce the constraints of your system?
+Stuff like that.)

 ## Grading

 Great hackers, as well as great researchers, are curious.
 They learn